alpsayin/genetic-algorithm-matlab/README.md

 # genetic-algorithm-matlab
-A very simple Genetic Algorithm implementation for matlab, easy to use, easy to modify runs fast.
+A very simple Genetic Algorithm implementation for matlab, easy to use, easy to modify and runs fast.
+Even has some visualization too.

 To Run
 ------